 4) Presenter/lecturer presentations made to other health professionals on topics related to the certification area may be used for CE credit.
 Each different individual, non-repetitive 60-minute lecture may be used for 5 CE hours.
 Full-time educators may not use presentations/lectures that are part of their job expectations, but may use guest lectures and other presentations made outside the duties of their job.

 5) CE hours may be earned for authoring papers, publications, articles, dissertations, book chapters or research projects.
 These must be applicable to the practice area.
 The research project must be completed during the prerenewal period.
 Authoring a paper or publishing articles may be used for 10 CE hours.
 Authoring a book chapter, dissertation or research project may be used for 20 CE hours.
 APRNs may obtain a maximum of 30 CE hours earned under this subsection (b)(5).

 6) Up to 5 CE hours may be earned for completion of skills certification courses.
 A maximum of 2 hours in cardiopulmonary resuscitation certified by the American Red Cross, American Heart Association, or other qualified organization may be accepted, while a maximum of 3 hours may be accepted for certification or recertification in Basic Life Support for Healthcare Providers (BLS), Advanced Cardiac Life Support (ACLS), or Pediatric Advanced Life Support (PALS) or their equivalent.

-7) CE Options for APNs
+7) CE Options for APRNs

 c) Approved CE Sponsors and Programs